sgraciaguzman/notebook-setup/README.md

 # Getting Started on Github
 This repository serves as a resource to get familiar with github and how to integrate github to Jupyter Lab.
-This repo also outlines steps to export a conda vritual environment.
+This repo also outlines steps to export a conda vritual environment for sharing on Github or other platforms.
-Finally this repo can be used to test out new techniques or methods to use githab/ jupyter notebooks without affecting any existing repos/projects.
+Finally this repo can be used to test out new techniques or methods to use Github/ jupyter notebooks without affecting any existing repos/projects.

-## JupyterLab git extension
+## Jupyter Lab git extension
+For most projects requiring Python scripts, JupyterLab is the IDE of choice.
+Together with the git extension, it is possible to integrate with Github and easily share notebooks and utilize all that Github has to offer.
+Since there is currently now native integrations with

 ### Vamsi's instructions
 Initial Set Up